-Welcome to fifth grade, taught by Mrs. Mary Nowak, at St. Timothy’s.
+Welcome to fifth grade at St. Timothy’s.
 An important theme for 5th grade at St. Timothy’s is service, and students entering fifth grade will have several opportunities to be of service to others.
 These opportunities include serving as school safety patrols, singing in choir, being altar servers, and attending Mass at local care centers with Father Meyer and the residents.

 Fifth graders are also given opportunities to be leaders within our school in several different capacities, including assisting with indoor recess during inclement weather.
 During Lent, fifth graders are responsible for enacting the Living Stations of the Cross, an activity that is eagerly anticipated by the students.
 Band at the public school is an option for those fifth graders who wish to play an instrument.
 These students are bused to Maple Lake Elementary one day a week for large band, and the band instructor comes to St. Timothy’s to give band lessons on another day.